 Regardless, even after the final expiration of any free trial period, you can continue to keep and maintain the free level of Creative Cloud membership with permanent benefits for life, at no cost.

 See Adobe’s full announcement here.

-If you want to get started today (and at least for the next full week!) with the latest Creative Cloud desktop tools, check out the CC 2015 direct download links here.
+If you want to get started today (and at least for the next full week!) with the latest Creative Cloud desktop tools, check out the download links here.
 All of the CC trials are fully functional and can run side-by-side on your system with any older CS versions, without interference.
 The Windows or Mac OS downloads can also be installed on multiple computers if desired – and easily converted to full versions at any time, without having to reinstall the software.

 Please pass this news along and spread the word!

 - The 10 most common myths about Creative Cloud

 - What are the differences between Adobe CC vs. CS6?

 - Get free guide on Photography, Photoshop, Lightroom